felho/growcery/README.md

 - [ ] I was not able to call "await syncUserToDb()" inside the TSX in the layout.
 Moving before the return statement wouldn't work, as I wanted to rely on the SignedIn provider.
 This is why I decided to move it to the `<SyncUser />` component.
 - [ ] Originally T3 stack created a JS tailwind config, I changed that to TS.
 - [ ] I used originally not fully consciously the "dark" mode.
 It is applied through class on the body tag.
 The design I am building is dark, and the light version is not designed.
 So for now, I add all the color definitions to both the `:root` and `.dark` in the global.css.
 I assume, this way it will be easy to see which colors have to be adjusted to create a light version.
-- [ ] Adding shadcn to the app was a bit painful, as it overwrites some of the colors I already used in the app.
-Currently, I decided, that the way I approach this is commenting out those parts of the CSS installed by shadcn which I defined already.
-- [ ] I was not able to figure out why text-primary is white here: `<h1 className="text-primary text-xl font-semibold text-[hsl(122,50%,45%)]">`, so I decided to temporarily set the color explicetly.
 - [ ] When I implemented the sidebar toggle functionality, I needed to use useState.
 But it can only be used in a client component, so I was not able to use it in the top layout.
 So I needed to move `<TopNav />` to the `<MainLayout />`.
 This component is needed on the Sign In state as well, so I also needed to add to `<SignInLayout />` as well.
-- [ ] In the original design the `<Sidebar />` toggle was implemented through `className`: `animate-slide-in`, and the related configuration was in Tailwind config.
-It didn't work for me at that point.
-It would be interesting to figure out how this can work that way.
-- [x] I had another issue with Tailwind animation.
-It didn't work automatically.
-It would be important to figure out why it didn't work.